openvinotoolkit/open_model_zoo/demos/object_detection_demo/python/README.md

 The demo utilizes model wrappers, adapters and pipelines from [Python* Model API](../../common/python/openvino/model_zoo/model_api/README.md).

-The generalized interface of wrappers with its unified results representation provides the easy support of many different object detection model topologies in one demo.
+The generalized interface of wrappers with its unified results representation provides the support of multiple different object detection model topologies in one demo.

 ## Preparing to Run